What’s New?

 3. Set the state exported before

-Since now simulation will start by reading data from the state.
+Since now, the simulation has started by reading data from the state.

 Use case 2: Loading state in gameplay